 Article IV Officers

-Officers of The Scott Hockey League shall be a President, Vice President/Operations Officer, Secretary, Treasurer and Information Technology Officer.
+Officers of The Scott Hockey League shall be a President, Vice President/Operations Officer, Secretary, Treasurer, and Information Technology Officer.
 These officers shall perform the duties herein specifically provided for and also those specified by the Bylaws and other such duties as are usually incident to their office.

 Article V Executive Committee